-Physics for Scientists and Engineers: A Strategic Approach, Third Edition by Randall Knight
+Physics for Scientists and Engineers: A Strategic Approach with Modern Physics, Fourth Edition by Randall Knight

 A modified MasteringPhysics subscription is also required.
 The textbook and subscription is offered as a bundle by the University bookstore.
 Note that you must purchase a "modified" MasteringPhysics activation code rather than a traditional MasteringPhysics activation code.